IMG Clerkship Program

 Many of the rotations take place in communities throughout the Maritimes, so students will be required to live away from Halifax for varying lengths of time.
 There is some support for travel and accommodation but students may have to pay some of the cost out of their own pockets.
 Students may be eligible for student loans and there are a variety of scholarships and bursaries available.

-Said Msabaha is the Program Manager for the IMG Program and is happy to answer your questions.
-He can be reached at 902-494-1574 or by e-mail at email@example.com
+We are happy to answer your questions.
+We can be reached by e-mail at email@example.com

 IMG Multi-Stakeholder Work Group

 Dalhousie University and the Global Health Office are pleased to be a part of the IMG Multi-Stakeholder Work Group.
 The IMG Working Group is an inclusive group of organizations in Nova Scotia with a common goal to promote the integration of International Medical Graduates into the Canadian health system.
 The IMG Work Group works to:

 - Identify gaps and barriers to education and licensure for IMGs in Nova Scotia

 - Provide advocacy to appropriate institutions to reduce gaps/barriers as they are identified

 - Share information on all aspects of IMG education and licensure both in Nova Scotia and across Canada

 - Provide leadership on development of specific programs when appropriate